 This interface represents pairs of like objects, such as the coordinates of a point, a person’s genetic parents, or nodes of a binary tree.
 The type contained in the pair is the same for both items.

 To implement the interface, you use the same syntax as you would for a nongeneric class.
-Note that it is legal, and indeed common, for the type argument for one generic type to be a type parameter of another, as shown in Listing 12.9.
+Note that it is legal—indeed, common—for the type argument for one generic type to be a type parameter of another generic type, as shown in Listing 12.9.
 The type argument of the interface is the type parameter declared by the class.
 In addition, this example uses a struct rather than a class, demonstrating that C# supports custom generic value types.

 Listing 12.9: Implementing a Generic Interface